seanbpayne/PFSWedNotes/rules.md

 ## Persistant Damage
 You take persistent damage at the end of your turn.

+## Reactive Strike
+Trigger: A creature uses a manipulate action, a move action, makes a ranged attack, or leaves a square during a move action it's using

 # Scaling encounters up to 6 players
 Notes: to reduce the complexity of encounters avoid adding new types of creatures
 1. Determine the encounter threat & XP budget